Exacta Bet Explained

 When Should You Place an Exacta Bet?

 Like all horse racing bets, the exacta has more than a few pros and cons.
-For example, it gives you better control over the horses you believe can win and finish second and offers higher payouts.
-It can be a pretty profitable wager with an exact betting strategy and not going wild with your bankroll.
+For example, it gives you more options with the chance to place straight, box, or wheel exacta wagers.
+It can be a profitable betting strategy that experienced punters who follow major racetrack events can leverage to win regardless of the exact order.

 Frequently Asked Questions